 - Each teacher that has a class participating in the Pick Up A Book and Read program will receive a certificate of appreciation.

-- The top five teachers with the highest reading results will receive two (2) tickets to a predetermined Carolina Hurricanes hockey game and be featured on our website along with their students.
+- The top five teachers with the highest reading results will receive two (2) tickets to a predetermined Carolina Hurricanes hockey game.

 Essays (two page max) are to address the following questions about the books or articles read:

 2. What did you like best about this selection, AND what did you like least about this selection?